Towards Quantum-Secure Authentication and Key Agreement via Abstract Multi-Agent Interaction: Introduction

 \section{Introduction}

 Authentication and key agreement protocols are the foundation for secure communication over computer networks.
-Most protocols in use today are based on public-key cryptographic methods such as Diffie-Hellman key exchange, the RSA cryptosystem, and elliptic curve cryptosystems \citep{bernstein2009post-quantum}.
-These methods rely on the difficulty of certain number theoretic problems such as integer factorization or the discrete logarithm problem.
-However, it is known that these problems can be solved efficiently using quantum computing \citep{shor1999polynomial-time}.
-Thus, researchers are studying alternative mathematical problems believed to be safe against quantum computing \citep{bernstein2009post-quantum}.
-Standards organizations such as ETSI~\citep{etsi2015} and NIST~\citep{nist2016} are actively calling for new quantum-safe proposals for standardization.
+Most protocols in use today are based on public-key cryptographic methods such as Diffie-Hellman key exchange, the RSA cryptosystem, and elliptic curve cryptosystems \cite{bernstein2009post-quantum}.
+These methods rely on the difficulty of certain number theoretic problems which can be solved efficiently using quantum computing \cite{shor1999polynomial-time}.
+Thus, researchers are studying alternative mathematical problems believed to be safe against quantum computing \cite{bernstein2009post-quantum}.
+Standards organizations such as the US National Institute of Standards and Technology~\cite{nist2016} are calling for new quantum-safe proposals for standardization.

-In this paper, we propose a novel formulation of authentication and key agreement inspired by research in machine learning and artificial intelligence (AI).
-In the proposed method, communicating parties are viewed as {\it autonomous agents} which interact repeatedly within an abstract setting using their private decision models.
-Authentication and key agreement are based solely on the agents' observed behaviors during the interaction, and no private information is sent at any time during the process.
-Our approach creates a bridge to machine learning and AI research in two crucial ways:
+We propose a novel formulation of authentication and key agreement inspired by research in artificial intelligence (AI) and machine learning.
+In the proposed method, communicating parties are viewed as {\it autonomous agents} which interact repeatedly using their private decision models.
+Authentication and key agreement are based solely on the agents recognizing each other from their observed behavior, and no private information is sent at any time during the process.
+Our approach creates a bridge to AI research in two ways:

-\textbf{Security} -- The method's security rests upon the difficulty of modelling an agent's decisions from limited observations about its behavior.
-This is a long-standing problem in AI research and known to be hard \cite{albrecht2018autonomous}.
-We conjecture that the problem is as hard for quantum computing, since the problem is fundamentally one of missing information regarding the causality in an agent's decisions, and the space of possible decision models is uncountable.
-There are no known quantum algorithms to solve opponent modelling \cite{albrecht2018autonomous}; indeed, if such an algorithm was invented as an attack on our method, it would constitute a breakthrough result with insights for AI research.
+\textbf{Security} -- The method's security rests upon the difficulty of modeling an agent's decisions from limited observations about its behavior -- a long-standing problem in AI research known as \emph{opponent modeling} \cite{albrecht2018autonomous}.
+We conjecture that the problem is as hard for quantum computing, since the problem is fundamentally one of missing information regarding the causality in an agent's decisions (details in Sec. \ref{sec:auth_multiagent_interaction}).
+There are no known quantum algorithms to solve opponent modeling; indeed, if such an algorithm was invented as an attack on our method, it could provide significant novel insights for AI research.